nunerajender/character/README.md

 # Character (α)

+## Dev notes

+Figure out if we can build apps easier on a top of http://harpjs.com Maybe we can include spinner in autoform generator: http://xixilive.github.io/jquery-spinner See if we can make use of this: https://github.com/elclanrs/jq-idealforms

 **IN DEVELOPMENT**

 Character is a set of development tools (framework) for empowering administration applications with a clean and simple user interfaces.
 Main goal of Character is to make developers life easier while building modern administration applications.